 Shock wave therapy- employs pressure waves to decrease recovery times for certain injuries to soft-tissue structures (tendons, ligaments) and bones.
 We use a machine that produces focused waves and the depth of penetration and force can be modified to suit the structure being treated.

-Stem cell therapy- regenerative medicine uses a concentrated form of autologous adipose-derived adult stem cells to treat traumatic and degenerative diseases, including bowed tendons, ligament injuries, osteoarthritis, and osteochondral defects in horses.
+Stem cell therapy- regenerative medicine uses a concentrated form of autologous adipose-derived adult stem cells or stem cells derived from foals that have passed away during the birthing process from dystocia or injury (PulpCyte™)to treat traumatic and degenerative diseases, including bowed tendons, ligament injuries, osteoarthritis, and osteochondral defects in horses.

 Platelet Rich Plasma Therapy(PRP)- platelet-rich plasma gel when applied to an injury site delivers a high concentration of growth factors that accelerate tissue regeneration and healing.
 It is indicated when faster healing, increased wound strength, pain relief and reduced scarring of injured area is desired.
 PRP has been successfully used to treat equine corneal ulcers, acute skin wounds, tendon and ligament injuries.